 How much does the conference cost?

-*The difference between the non-member ticket price and the member price is equivalent to roughly three-quarters of a year’s membership.
+*The difference between the non-member ticket price and the member price is equivalent to roughly half or more a year’s membership.
 If you would like to become a member before registering, you can do so at SCBWI.org.

 What are my payment options?